syed97/Web-Scraper-Quotes/README.md

 Python is used to implement the web scraper and the raw HTML data scraped is parsed using the BeautifulSoup library.

-A JavaScript script is used to implement the interactive quote viewer through buttons able to scroll through the quotes.
+A JavaScript script is used to implement the interactive frontend through buttons able to scroll through the quotes.